digitalbricklayer/techteapotcom/content/posts/sometimes-the-open-core-functionality-ceiling-gets-lower.md

 First of all a little bit of background will make the post a little bit more understandable to non I.T. folks.
 <h2>A bit of background</h2>
-<a href="http://www.zenoss.com/">Zenoss</a> is a network management software vendor with an open source core product, called <a href="http://community.zenoss.org/">Zenoss Core</a>, and a closed source product called <a title="Network managementâ€™s â€œnew waveâ€ six years on" href="http://www.zenoss.com/">Zenoss Enterprise</a>.
+<a href="http://www.zenoss.com/">Zenoss</a> is a network management software vendor with an open source core product, called <a href="http://community.zenoss.org/">Zenoss Core</a>, and a closed source product called <a title="Network management's new wave six years on" href="http://www.zenoss.com/">Zenoss Enterprise</a>.

 Zenoss is written in the <a href="http://www.python.org/">Python</a> programming language and uses the <a href="http://www.zope.org/">Zope</a> web application framework.